hl7au/au-fhir-erequesting/input/pagecontent/use-cases.md

 ## AU eRequesting R1 use cases
 This page contains the use cases for AU eRequesting for the first release of the TDG Implementation Guide (R1).
-This is a working page and will reflect the current state of agreement by the TDG as well as the current draft of the use case material.

 ### Diagnostic imaging use cases